EmadBinAbid/newstore/README.md

 ## Setting up Database
 Newstore uses PostgreSQL database.
 To install PostgreSQL, please visit: https://www.postgresql.org/download/.

 To create Newstore database locally, run the `dbsetup.bat` file located inside `./setup`.
+Before executing this file, make sure that you have `postgres` as one of the users of your PostgreSQL instance.
+If not abided, the command might break for now.

 # Endpoints
 - GET /news